2023 Solar Incentives Guide for North Springfield, VA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: You can sign a net metering contract with your North Springfield utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
-Your utility company will then subtract this value from your monthly utility bill.
+- Net Metering: You may be able to sign a net metering contract with your North Springfield utility company, that may apply to all or a percentage of the excess electricity your solar panels generate.
+Your utility company will then subtract this value from your utility bill each month.

 Federal Solar Incentives

-The ITC applies to the total cost of installing a solar system, including the panels themselves as well as labor, equipment and accessories.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as labor, equipment and accessories.
+This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum amount you can claim.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit applies to you is to reach out to your local North Springfield solar panel installation expert with your questions.
+Click here to learn more about the new Inflation Reduction Act.
+To better understand how the new Clean Energy Credit might apply to you, talk to your local North Springfield solar installation expert.